uclahs-cds/package-PipeVal/README.md

 ## specs

-### functions:
+### function:
-> Validates your input files and directories for the following characteristics.
+> A. Validates your input files and directories for the following characteristics.

 Files (bam, vcf, fasta, bed, python)
 - Existence of file at given path
 - File extension type
-- Validity of file for file type (i.e. a vcf file is a vcf file)
+- Validity of file for specific file type (i.e. a vcf file is a vcf file)
 - Checksums (generates checksum comparison if .md5 or .sha512 file exists)

 Directories (read or read-write)
 - Existence of directory at given path
 - Readability, writability

-> Generates checksum files and compares checksum files.
+> B. Generates checksum files and compares checksum files.

 ### input types:
-The input type/function can be specified using the -t tag.
+The validation action can be specified using the -t tag.

 |file types|directory types|checksum types|
 |----------|---------------|--------------|